wacoi/docker/README.md

-For personal use, please do not copy or use.
+For personal use, please do not fork or use.